Tony Michaelides: Early life and career

+TMP (Tony Michaelides Promotions) – The following year, 1981 Michaelides formed his own independent regional promotion company named TMP, based at Princess Street, Manchester.
+They were at the forefront of regional promotions and went on to become one of the largest and most successful independent promotion companies in the UK promoting both UK and international artists to regional radio and TV.
+TMP continued to work with Island Records and their artist roster through the 80's whilst adding A&M Records in 1983 when they began working with The Police on the release of their multi platinum album Synchronicity, which included their most successful single to date, "Every Breath You Take".
+In the early 1980s, he also took on all regional radio and television promotions at Factory Records for their founder Tony Wilson and continued to work with them for 10 years until their demise in the early 1990s.

-The Circa - The Circa label contracted Michaelides to represent their artists including Massive Attack, Neneh Cherry, and Hue and Cry.
-In 1984, he secured a contract with Arista Records and later with RCA and began working BMG’s entire roster.
-Before long his promotion company was expanding at a remarkable rate and TMP was working with Mute Records, Rhythm King and 4AD Records to name a few.
-In the early 1980s he created all regional radio and television promotions at Factory Records for their founder Tony Wilson and continued to work for them for 10 years until their demise in the early 1990s.
-Tony then forged a long-standing relationship with BMG, enjoying their one of their most successful periods ever with Annie Lennox, Whitney Houston, Take That, Natalie Imbruglia, Westlife, and Puff Daddy.
-It was during this period, he spent several years working with the Simon’s: Simon Fuller and Simon Cowell.
+The Circa - In 1986 the Circa record label, a subsidiary of Virgin Records contracted Michaelides to represent their artists, which included Massive Attack, Neneh Cherry and Hue and Cry.
+By the end of the decade, TMP was working with Mute Records, Depeche Mode, Rhythm King, 4AD Records and more.

+In the early 1990s, Michaelides secured a contract with Arista Records and, later, with RCA Records and began working with BMG's entire roster.
+He went on to work with BMG for a decade, enjoying one of their most successful periods ever, with artists such as Annie Lennox, Whitney Houston, Take That, Natalie Imbruglia, Westlife and NSYNC.
+It was during this period that he spent several years working with Simon Fuller and Simon Cowell.

 The Last Radio Program – In 1984, Michaelides replaced Mark Radcliffe on Piccadilly Radio, presenting their specialist music program The Last Radio Programme for Key 103 in Manchester.
-He took the on-air name of “Tony the Greek” and remained as presenter for this program for the next 13 years.
+He took the on-air name of "Tony the Greek" and remained as presenter for this program for the next 13 years.
 Throughout the show, Michaelides helped to launch careers for bands like The Stone Roses, Happy Mondays, Simply Red, James and R.E.M.
-He conducted interviews with artists regularly and was arguably one of the first to introduce the now familiar Acoustic Set to UK radio in 1985.
-While working on The Last Radio Show, Tony was nominated for several Sony Music Awards for Best Specialist Music Show.
+He conducted interviews with artists regularly and was arguably one of the first to introduce the now-familiar acoustic set to UK radio in 1985.
+While working on The Last Radio Show, Michaelides was nominated for several Sony Music Awards for Best Specialist Music Show.